Yanbu: Tourism

 Although the city is known for its industrial activities, it is now growing as a touristic destination.
 The beach is used for scuba-diving as well as swimming and relaxing in front of the white sandy shores.
-It has a very big beach called the "China herbal park ", which is approximately 4 km² in size.
+It has beach called the "China herbal park ", approximately 4 km2 in size.

-In 2020, Saudi Arabia's tourism ministry decided to renovate T. E. Lawrence's house in Yanbu, the British officer who captured the city during World War I.
+In 2020, Saudi Arabia's tourism ministry decided to renovate T. E. Lawrence's house in Yanbu, the British officer who resided in the city during World War I.

 Transportation

 Airport

-Yanbu has an international airport (code YNB) that was upgraded in 2009.
+Yanbu has an international airport which is the Prince Abdul Mohsin Bin Abdulaziz International Airport (code YNB) that was upgraded in 2009.
 It only offers flights to Dammam, Jeddah, and Riyadh within Saudi Arabia.

 Internationally, it offers flights to Alexandria and Cairo in Egypt, Istanbul in Turkey, and Dubai and Sharjah in the United Arab Emirates.

-All the international destinations are serviced by foreign airlines; domestic carriers Saudia and Flynas only serve the domestic destinations listed above.
+All of the international destinations are serviced by foreign airlines; domestic carriers Saudia and Flynas only serve the domestic destinations listed above.